kahaaga/shinymodules/README.md

 # shinymodules
-Wrappers for common shiny modules, function to build well-structured projects and insert UI elements using functions.
+Wrappers for shiny input widgets.
+Simplifies the building of modularised shiny applications.